 Please give as much notice as possible if you wish to book an appointment for a private medical examination, e.g. driving medical.
 We will require the forms prior to arranging an appointment.

-We regret we are unable to provide private HGV/driving medicals over the school holiday period.
+We regret we are unable to provide appointments for private HGV/driving medicals.
 Please click on the link for an alternative local provider of this service.

 Please note, identity verification is no longer done at this practice.

 We are currently running several clinical trials at this surgery.

 You may be asked at your appointment with the GP or Nurse if you would like to take part.

 Please note taking part in any study is entirely voluntary and if you decline to take part it will not affect your current or future treatment in any way.